AnneFrank. Parallel Stories: Content

-The film opens with a young Ugg boots-wearing/nose-ringed European girl (Martina Gatti), whom we would later know by the name #KaterinaKat, scanning a secluded tree-surrounded spot that would soon be revealed as the location of a former concentration camp, the Bergen-Belsen camp.
-She would also be revealed as a young Anne Frank fan in present time, curious about the young Anne, who has been travelling by rail to various historical sites in Europe before ending her journey in Frank's reconstructed hiding room in Amsterdam.
-Throughout her journey, #KaterinaKat would post her thoughts and pictures on Instagram, hashtagging key phrases.
+The film opens with a young Ugg boots-wearing/nose-ringed European girl (Martina Gatti), whom we later know by the name #KaterinaKat, scanning a secluded tree-surrounded spot that is soon revealed as the location of a former concentration camp, the Bergen-Belsen camp.
+She is also revealed as a young Anne Frank fan in present time, curious about the young Anne, who has been travelling by rail to various historical sites in Europe before ending her journey in Frank's reconstructed hiding room in Amsterdam.
+Throughout her journey, #KaterinaKat posts her thoughts and pictures on Instagram, hashtagging key phrases.

-Meanwhile, Academy Award-winning actress Helen Mirren would, from Frank's reconstructed Amsterdam hiding room, introduce Frank's story through words from Frank's diary.

-Intermittently through the film's progress, there would also be paralleling stories from five surviving children of the Holocaust who appear in the film along with their grandchildren.
-These five survivors interviewed in the film are Arianna Szörenyi, Sarah Lichtsztejn-Montard, Helga Weiss and sisters Andra and Tatiana Bucci.
-Frank would have been 90 years old during the film's 2019 release, and her story is intertwined in the film with narratives from these five Holocaust survivors who were more or less Frank's age during World War II.
-These survivors' testimonies, which create parallels between their past and Frank's, would also alternate with those from their children and grandchildren, creating parallels between the past and the present.
+Meanwhile, from Frank's reconstructed Amsterdam hiding room, Academy Award-winning actress Helen Mirren introduces Frank's story through words from Frank's diary.
+Intermittently through the film's progress, there are also parallel stories from five surviving children of the Holocaust who appear in the film along with their grandchildren.
+The five survivors interviewed are Arianna Szörenyi, Sarah Lichtsztejn-Montard, Helga Weiss and sisters Andra and Tatiana Bucci.
+Frank would have been 90 years old at the film's 2019 release, and her story is intertwined in the film with narratives from these five Holocaust survivors who were more or less Frank's age during World War II.
+These survivors' testimonies, which create parallels between their past and Frank's, alternate with those from their children and grandchildren, creating parallels between the past and the present.